F5Networks/f5-aws-cloudformation/supported/cluster/2nic/across-az-ha/marketplace/README.md

 - Select the appropriate version.
 - Click **Launch the CloudFormation template**.

 **Template Parameters**<br>
-After clicking the Launch button, you must specify the following parameters.
+Once you have launched the CFT from the marketplace, you need to complete the template by entering the required parameter values.
+The following table can help you gather the information you need before beginning the template.

 | CFT Label | Parameter Name | Required | Description |